a family on the beach

 Lifeguards are available at major public beaches from Memorial Day weekend to Labor Day weekend from 10:00 a.m. to 6:00 p.m. — weather permitting.

-The most deadly water/weather related event in Florida are the rip currents.
+The most deadly water/weather-related event in Florida is the rip currents.
 Swimmers can spot a rip current by its foamy, choppy surface, its brown color, as well as sand being turned up and moving.
 A swimmer caught in a rip current need not panic - instead swim parallel to shore until out of it.

 Golden Retriever mix in the air with joy on a sandy beach